liqd/adhocracy3/src/adhocracy_core/docs/assets_and_images.rst

 to a single asset) or `UniqueReferences` (to refer to a list of assets) and defining a suitable `reftype` (e.g. with `target_isheet = IProposalIntroImage`).

+TODO Do for above example, show that the asset is now `attached_to` the proposal.